Strawberry Protein Mousse Pie

 This Strawberry Protein Mousse Pie is for the fans of fruity desserts among us:

-A creamy-dreamy mousse with fresh strawberry flavour, laced with vanilla on a crispy and aromatic almond crust, covered by a thin dark chocolate coating.
+A creamy-dreamy mousse with fresh strawberry flavour, laced with vanilla on a crispy and aromatic gluten free almond crust, covered by a thin dark chocolate coating.
 I mean who doesn’t like strawberries with chocolate?

-Just as the banoffee version of this, it’s perfect to impress your guests, happily enjoying pie even while trying to lose weight.
-On top of all that, it is incredibly healthy, has no cream in it whatsoever, but instead 11g protein per portion with only about 220 calories.
-No, really.
+Just as the banoffee version of this, it’s perfect to impress your guests, while happily enjoying pie even while trying to lose weight.
+On top of all that, it is healthy, has no cream in it whatsoever, but instead 15g protein per portion with only about 270calories.
+No really.

 This post may contain referral links for products I love.
 For The Pleasure Of Eating earns a small commission on these links at no cost to you, and the links will always be marked with an asterisk*.